Landlords in the England need to ensure that their electrical installations and portable appliances are safe.

 - Code 3 (C3): Improvement recommended.
 Further remedial work is not required for the report to be deemed satisfactory.

-If the EICR identifies C1 or C2 issues, then the landlord must arrange for remedial work.
+If the report identifies C1 or C2 issues, then the landlord will receive an unsatisfactory EICR and must arrange for remedial work.
 The report will state the installation is unsatisfactory for continued use.
 If an inspector identifies that further investigative work is required (FI), the landlord must also ensure this is carried out.
 The landlord must ensure that the C1, C2 and FI issues are rectified within 28 days (or any shorter period if stated in the report).